-At the beginning of 2008, Yahoo launched a service named Build Your Own Search Service (BOSS), which allowed anyone to build a search engine based on Yahoo search results.
-Weinberg then built other features on top of that, for instance by surfacing results on computational queries from Wolfram Alpha.
+In the beginning of 2008, Yahoo launched a service dubbed Build Your Own Search Service (BOSS), which allowed anyone to build a search engine based on Yahoo search results.
+Weinberg added other features on top of that, for instance by surfacing results on computational queries from Wolfram Alpha.

 DuckDuckGo, which was inspired by a game Weinberg’s 2 children played called Duck, Duck, Goose, launched a few months later in September 2008.

 In its early days, the search engine wasn’t putting too much focus on privacy as a differentiator.
 Instead, as outlined by this TechCrunch article from 2008, DuckDuckGo simply put a twist on what it deemed a meaningful search result.